ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 | ATIF930BK | 800 | 330 | 906 | 411 | 11 | 900 | 405 | 4 |

-- Ensure that there is a distance of 50mm between the hob and the wall or sides.
+- Ensure there is a distance of 50 mm between the hob and the wall or sides.

 - The hobs are classified as "Y" class for heat protection.
-Ideally the hob should be installed with plenty of space on either side.
-There may be a wall at the rear and tall units or a wall at one side.
-On the other side, however, no unit or divider must stand higher than the hob.
+Ideally, the hob should be installed with plenty of space on either side.
+There may be a wall at the rear and tall units or a wall on one side.
+On the other side, however, no unit or divider should be higher than the hob.

-- The piece of furniture or the support in which the hob is to be fitted, as well as the edges of furniture, the laminate coatings and the glue used to fix them, must be able to resist temperatures of up to 100^ .
+- The furniture or support in which the hob is fitted, as well as the edges of the furniture, the laminate coatings, and the glue used to fix them, must be able to withstand temperatures up to 100°C.

-- Not to install the hob to the top of a not ventilated oven or a dishwasher.
+- Do not install the hob above a non-ventilated oven or a dishwasher.

-- To guarantee under the bottom of the hob casing a space of 20mm to ensure a good air circulation of the electronic device.
+- Ensure a space of 20 mm under the bottom of the hob casing to allow proper air circulation for the electronic device.

-- If a drawer is placed under the work, avoid to put into this drawer flammable objects (for example: sprays) or not heat-resistant objects.
+- If a drawer is placed under the worktop, avoid storing flammable objects (e.g., sprays) or objects that are not heat-resistant in it.

-- Materials which are often used to make worktops expand on contact with water.
-To protect the cut out edge, apply a coat of varnish or special sealant.
-Particular care must be given to applying the adhesive joint supplied with the hob to prevent any leakage into the supporting furniture.
-This gasket guaranties a correct seal when used in conjunction with smooth work top surfaces.
+- Materials commonly used for worktops can expand when exposed to water.
+To protect the cut-out edge, apply a coat of varnish or a special sealant.
+Particular care must be taken to apply the adhesive joint supplied with the hob to prevent any leakage into the supporting furniture.
+This gasket ensures a proper seal when used with smooth worktop surfaces.

 - The connection cord should be subjected, after building, with no mechanical constraint, such for example of the fact of the drawer.